vmware/vic-product/docs/user_doc/vic_overview/introduction.md

 - Creates certificates for Docker client TLS authentication.
 - Checks that the prerequisites for VCH deployment are met on the cluster or host, namely that the firewall, licenses, and so on are configured correctly.
 - Configures existing VCHs for debugging.
-- Lists, inspects, upgrades, reconfigures, and deletes VCHs.
+- Lists, inspects, upgrades, configures, and deletes VCHs.

 ## What Is vSphere Integrated Containers Management Portal? <a id="whats_portal"></a>

 vSphere Integrated Containers Management Portal is a highly scalable and very lightweight container management platform for deploying and managing container based applications.
 It is designed to have a small footprint and boot extremely quickly. vSphere Integrated Containers Management Portal is intended to provide DevOps administrators with automated deployment and lifecycle management of containers.

-- Resource management, allowing DevOps administrators to set deployment preferences which let vSphere Integrated Containers Management Portal manage container placement.
+- Resource management, allowing DevOps administrators to set deployment preferences which lets vSphere Integrated Containers Management Portal manage container placement.
 - Live state updates that provide a live view of the container system.
 - Multi-container template management, that enables logical multi-container application deployments.